 The fundamental concept is that banks must open their data to third parties (TPPs) via open APIs and allow payment applications to interact with such APIs.

 This is to be understood in the framework of a more ‘fluid’ banking which can be much more transparent and flexible as well as open to competitive services.
+This is specially true for banks that offer accounts for college students who might want to have more fluidity in how they manage their money or banking services.

 We see here three subcategories: